 6. The Egyptians believed that after death, a person would make a journey to another life in a new world.
 Mummies were created so that the dead person could have access to their body in the new world.

 7. The process of becoming a mummy took a very long time.
-From beginning to end, mummification took more than two months.
+Start to finish, mummification took more than two months.

 8. Only rich people became mummies, as the process of becoming a mummy was very expensive.
 Poor people were buried in the sand.